cwoodwarduk/cwoodwarduk_fullstack_tech_test/README.md

     </a>
 </p>

-<a id="prerequisites"></a>
-## Prerequisites

-If you're using Mac OS, you will need:
-* You will need to install [Docker](https://store.docker.com/editions/community/docker-ce-desktop-mac)

-If you're using windows, you will need:
-* [Docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) to use Docker and creating containers under windows
-* put this whole folder inside `C/Users/Public` (to avoid having volume mounting issues)

-<a id="about-your-implementation"></a>
-## About your implementation

-* Fill the [About you](#about-you) section below.
-* If you have any notes to add to your test, please add them in the [Your comments](#your-comments) section below.
-* Send a zip file with your completed entry to [peter.ward@pod-point.com](mailto:peter.ward@pod-point.com).

-<a id="your-dev-environment"></a>
-## Your dev environment

-Once docker is downloaded, run the newly installed docker application, and wait for the message ‘Docker is now up and running’ to appear on the docker window.

-We've prepared a docker environment for this test.

-All you have to do, is run `./bin/docker-run.sh` and it will download all the relevant modules for each of the stacks and then spin up 3 containers:
-* `podpoint-api` (for back end work, accessible on [http://localhost:8000/](http://localhost:8000/))
-* `podpoint-api-docs` (for API documentation, accessible on [http://localhost:8001/](http://localhost:8001/))
-* `podpoint-front` (for front end work, accessible on [http://localhost:8080/](http://localhost:8080/))

-> **NOTE: If using Windows & Docker toolbox, run `docker-machine ip` to get the IP of your docker containers, then use this IP instead of `localhost` followed by the same ports as described above**
-*(e.g. IP is `192.168.99.100`, API docs container will be accessible on [http://192.168.99.100:8001](http://192.168.99.100:8001))*

-<a id="the-task"></a>
 ## The task

 We need to build a very simple application that will be able to handle our units and give the ability to start/end a charge on a unit.